What is Remote Viewing?

 About twenty years ago I became involved in something that, at the time, seemed really unbelievable to me.
-It's called "remote viewing" and it's built into every one of us.
-Even though you may not be consciously aware of it, you can do it to.
+It’s called “remote viewing” and it’s built into every one of us.
+Even though you may not be consciously aware of it, you can do it too.
 You may be already using it and not even realize it.

-“If the scales of perception fell from our eyes, we would see everything as it really is, infinite” ::William Blake
+“If the scales of perception fell from our eyes, we would see everything as it really is, infinite”

 Remote viewing is defined as the ability to acquire accurate information about a distant or non-local place, person or event without using your physical senses or any other obvious means.
 It’s associated with the idea of clairvoyance, seemingly being able to spontaneously know something without actually knowing how you got the information.
 It is also sometimes called “anomalous cognition” or “second sight.”

 Many of us experience this from time to time as an intuitive flash of insight that turns out to be correct.
 Many well-known entrepreneurs and business people, like George Soros, Conrad Hilton, Thomas Alva Edison and Akio Morita, the co-founder of Sony, have attributed their business success to this ability.
 And we’ve all seen natural psychics perform seemingly amazing feats of mental skill on TV.